levonk/data-integration/Implementor.md

 ### Data Storage Layers

-  * Layer 0 - Pre Sensitive Data Screen
+  * Layer 0 - Pre Sensitive Data Screen - Extract
-     * Data as ingested
+     * Data as ingested (except if needs encrypted)
      * Accessible only via service accounts for ingest
      * Delete super sensitive data after ingest if necessary
+     * Non-published staging area
+     * "Deny unless" ruleset
+     * Use source database encryption algorithm on the way into this bucket if possible
+	 * {dev,qa,stage,prod}.{ds,LoB}.L0.{DOMAIN}
-  * Layer 1 - Schemaless/unstructured/semi-structured layer
+  * Layer 1 - Schemaless/unstructured/semi-structured layer - Loaded / Encrypted
      * Goals
 	   * Communication checkpoint about where data is
 	   * an option for really advanced users